uarksweteam12/team-12-photon/README.md

 2. Install Pillow to load images, please run command in terminal: pip install Pillow

-3. Also install the Python adapter psycopg2 for interacting with the PostgreSQL database pip install psycopg2
+3. Also install the Python adapter psycopg2, please run this command in terminal: pip install psycopg2

 4. Now to run the software, please run this command in terminal: